 - If you are writing an informative article, prefer writing in the third person point of view, not first or second.

 - If you are writing on an incident that you feel was not properly handled / justified, try to include suggestions as to what you would do under such circumstances if you were to be the judge.

 - Use clear and straightforward English.
 It takes less brainpower to read simple language and most readers appreciate it.

 - Make every effort to assure that news / story content is accurate, free from bias and in context, and that all sides are presented fairly.

 - You may include charts, graphs, diagrams, photographs, illustrations, cartoons, videos, etc.

 Readers should be able to assume that every word between quotation marks is what the speaker or writer said.
 If the subject’s grammar is unsuitable, quotation marks should be removed and the awkward passage paraphrased.
 Mayapur Voice will correct spelling, capitalization and grammatical errors within a quotation wherever found necessary.

 Authors submitting stories to Mayapur Voice are accountable in the first instance for their own accuracy and fact-checking.
 In case of errors, Mayapur Voice will either not publish the story, make necessary changes on its own, or contact the author for doing the same, depending on the nature and seriousness of such errors.
-Significant known errors of fact, as well as errors of omission, will be corrected promptly without contacting the author.
+Significant and known errors of fact, as well as errors of omission, will be corrected without contacting the author.